If you made any changes in Pure these will be visible here soon.

 Research interests

-Her research on dis-ability and gender includes qualitative work on dis-ability, work, the impacts of motherhood and Access to Work (Skinner, 2011 and 2013; Skinner and MacGill, 2015); and large scale quantitative work on the economic well-being of disabled men and women (Kim, Parish and Skinner, 2019), and gender, dis-ability and employment (Kim, Skinner and Parish, 2020).
+As a disabled and neurodiverse person, Tina has also undertaken leading studies on the intersection of dis-ability and gender, and the impacts on work and wellbeing.
+Her research includes qualitative work on dis-ability, work, and the impacts of motherhood (Skinner, 2011 and 2013; Skinner and MacGill, 2015); and large-scale quantitative work on the economic wellbeing of disabled men and women (Kim, Parish and Skinner, 2019), and gender, dis-ability and employment (Kim, Skinner and Parish, 2020).
 The key findings of the latter two studies are that whilst the dis-ability employment gap may be reducing between disabled and non-disabled people, the gap in economic wellbeing is widening, and disabled women continue to be the most marginalized.
-She is currently working with Dr. Matt Dickson and Prof Rachel Forester-Jones on an analysis of the effects of becoming disabled on work, wages and wellbeing.
-This study will be the largest of its kind in the UK, spanning 1991 to 2018 and the first to explore the intersection of gender, ethnicity, education and dis-ability.
-Dr. Skinner is herself disabled, and has spoken publically about not only her research but also the implications of dis-ability in her own work/life.
+She is currently working with Prof Matt Dickson on an analysis of the effects of becoming disabled on work, wages and wellbeing.
+This is the largest of its kind in the UK, spanning 1991 to 2018.

 Awarded:

-• ‘Merit Award’ for the excellence of her lecturing, dissertation supervision and tutoring, by the University of Bath (2010)
+• ‘Merit Award’ for the excellence of her lecturing, dissertation supervision and tutoring (2010)

 • ‘Higher Merit Award’ primarily for her supervision of PhD students (2011)

-• 'Recognising Excellence Team Award' for adressing potential secondary trauma in PhD research across the South West Doctorial Training Parternship (2021)
+• 'Recognising Excellence Team Award' for working to enhance researcher wellbeing for PhD students across the South West Doctorial Training Partnership (2021)

 • 'Recognising Excellence Individual Award' for innovation in undergraduate assessment (2021)